 Without collective bargaining, the State and administration have unilateral power to change our conditions or decide whether or not to make improvements.
 For example, UH currently decides unilaterally whether or not to make sure we get paid on time or whether our stipends and salaries keep up with the cost of living in Hawaiʻi.

 Although progress can be incremental, unions secure very tangible benefits for their members.
-Since the formation of a graduate employee union at University of Iowa in 1995, they have secured a $7,500 increase in minimum stipends; on average, public higher educational employees (including graduate employees and tenure track and non-tenure track faculty) receive higher pay than those without unions.
-(NEA Higher Education Almanac; ILR Review).
+On average, public higher educational employees (including graduate employees and tenure track and non-tenure track faculty) receive higher pay than those without unions.
+(ILR Review).
 Nationally, unionized workers make 27% more than their non-unionized peers.